Position: Right Handed PitcherHeight: 6-2 Weight: 215

 Born: 5/5/1982 Bats: Right Throws: Right

 Bumstead doesn't possess an overpowering arsenal, but he is blessed with so much movement on his pitches that it borders on freakish.
 With a fastball that sits in the mid-80s, occasionally reaching 87-88 mph, Bumstead relies on above average command and good sinking action on his fastball.
 Combined with plus breaking pitches and an average change, Nate manages to get hitters out at rates unexpected by the casual observer.
 With solid control of all his pitches, Bumstead can locate the ball in virtually any location, forcing hitters to be aggressive against him.
-On top of exceptional movement and good control, Bumstead is knowledgeable about how to set up hitters, and consistently tries to out-think the batter.
-He has a tendency to short-arm his pitches at times, dropping his velocity into the low-80s and causing him to his pitch control.
-Nate has shown the aptitude to recognize this problem and correct it quickly, without instruction.
-He is an average athlete with good instincts for fielding his position and repeating his mechanics.
-Bumstead profiles as a back of the rotation starter.
+On top of exceptional movement and good control, Bumstead is knowledgeable about how to pitch, and consistently tries to out-think the batter.
+Nate feasted on inexperienced hitters in the New York-Penn League, and will face greater challenges as he move up to face more advanced hitters.
+Overall, Bumstead has an arsenal many pitchers would die for, and one that makes scouts drool over what could be.
+The only thing lacking, is the velocity, something that is likely never to come for Nate.

 Bumstead has not experienced any major injuries so far in his career.